Due to on-campus restrictions, please see Public Computing Availability During COVID-19 for the most current

 This article covers some common problems and their solutions associated with Wharton public printers.
-If the solution to your problem isn't listed please reach out to the Student Support team.
+If the solution to your problem isn't listed please reach out to the Student Computing team.

 No Printers Available on Wharton Public Computers

 If you don't see any printers in the Print Dialog box when printing from the Lab, Workstation, or GSR computers try the following steps:

 - Click the Refresh Printers icon in the bottom left corner of the desktop.